TeamVietnam/FGC-2022/README.md

 # Greetings!
 We are Team Vietnam

-## Introduction
+## What is this?
-This GitHub repository contains the source code that was used in FIRST Global Challenge 2022.
+The GitHub repository contains the source code that was used in FIRST Global Challenge 2022.
 It was written based on the [public FTC SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController).
 To use this program, please download/clone the entire project to your local computer.

+## What it does?
+This source code is used to build custom op modes and incorporate them into the FTC RobotController app to control Team Vietnam's FGC 2022 robot.

 ## Requirements
 ### Software requirements